-BLM needs to gather more horses and burros to achieve ecologically-sustainable population levels, support multiple uses of the range, and ensure rangeland health.
-They cannot gather more animals until either 1) budget increases enable them to care for more animals in holding facilities, or 2) they can be relieved of animals currently in holding facilities.
+More horses and burros need to be gathered to achieve ecologically-sustainable population levels, support multiple uses of the range, and ensure rangeland health.
+Agencies cannot gather more animals until either 1) budget increases enable them to care for more animals in holding facilities, or 2) they can be relieved of animals currently in holding facilities.